8: Correspondence Analysis (CA)

 Eigenvalue the amount of that spread held by a single axis

 In CA, inertia measures the overall heterogeneity of species composition.
-A river whose fish community turns over completely from source to mouth has high inertia; one with the same few species at every site has low inertia.
+A river whose fish community turns over completely from source to mouth has high inertia, whereas one with the same few species at every site has low inertia.
 The total inertia here (about 1.17) is that whole heterogeneity, and the eigenvalue of CA1 is the share of it the first axis accounts for.

 The inertia for the first axis (CA1) is: